hyperledger/web3j-docs/docs/web3j_evm.md

 able to step through the EVM bytecode, inspect the stack and also see where in the related solidity code we're currently at.

-The demo also show to how get started with the `EmbeddedWeb3jService` which is what you'd use when building your web3j instance.
+The demo also shows to how to get started with the `EmbeddedWeb3jService` which is what you'd use when building your web3j instance.

 This demo is available on the [example project](https://github.com/web3j/web3j-evmexample).